neerajsingh0101/blog/_posts/2010-11-22-variable-hoisting-is-not-just-pretty-thing.md

     payment = soldPrice + shippingCost;
     .....

 In the above case user has declared payment variable in the middle so that he is sure that payment is declared.
-However if there is a typo as given below then he has accidentally created a global variable.
+However if there is a typo as given below then he has accidentally created a global variable "payment".

     .....
     var paymnet; //there is a typo